celehs/SummaryStats/README.md

 ### <ins>Usage Examples</ins>

-Below are example outputs from each module of the QC pipeline, generated using data from a single institution.
-Each function visualizes trends in codified or NLP-derived clinical features and supports quality control through interpretable plots.
+Below are example outputs from each module of the QC pipeline, generated using data from a single institution with multiple sclerosis as the target feature.
+Each function visualizes trends in codified and/or NLP-derived clinical features and supports quality control through interpretable plots.

 #### **Visualizing target feature prevalence over time with `plot_target_prevalence()`**